Code-Inside/Blog/_posts/2016-09-30-lets-convert-a-wpf-app-to-uwp-via-the-uwp-bridge.md

 Hope my first steps in this world might help you!

 The code and a handy readme.txt is available on [GitHub](https://github.com/Code-Inside/Samples/tree/master/2016/WpfToUwpTestApp).

+## From the comments: Fun with registy.dat files:

+James Hancock/John Galt discovered a nice registy trick.
+His goal was to "fake" a given registry key, so that the converted UWP app can see a "virtual" registry key.
+This can be done with a file named "registry.dat".

+The registry.dat seems to be the source and target of all write actions inside the app:

+"The virtual registery is always the registry.dat. if you don't provide a default version then one is created on first use for you.

+But if you do, then yes you can deploy whatever entries you want as a starting point for your app otherwise the starting point is whatever that computer currently has in the real registry."

+You can create such registry.dat files via RegEdit & export it as registry hive.
+Thanks!